jaymezhangjy/hanzi_hero/README.md

 We also noticed that the model is unable to provide the correct prediction when we deliberately added or missed a few strokes for the Chinese character.
 We would need to improve the precision of the model by training it on a larger dataset of Chinese characters with printed handwritings which are more similar to children's handwritings, rather than cursive ones.
 Moreover, the dataset that it was trained on was obtained from adults, and most would have developed their unique writing style by then.

-While this repository focuses on the model itself, limitations and improvements pertaining to deployment onto Streamlit Cloud are detailed in the readme of another repository `hanzi_hero_streamlit`.
+While this repository focuses on the model itself, limitations and improvements pertaining to deployment onto Streamlit Cloud are detailed in the readme of [Hanzi Hero Streamlit](https://github.com/jaymezhangjy/hanzi_hero_streamlit) repository.

 ## Python Libraries Requirements